MorphiaOrg/morphia/docs/reference/content/guides/annotations.md

 ## Version
 Marks a field in an `@Entity` to control optimistic locking for that entity.
 If the versions change while modifying an entity (including deletes) a `ConcurrentModificationException` will be thrown.
 This field will be automatically managed for you -- there is no need to set a value and you should not do so anyway.
-If the another name beside the Java field name is desired, a name can be passed to this annotation to change the document's field name.
+If another name beside the Java field name is desired, a name can be passed to this annotation to change the document's field name.

 ```java